Reliable Mobility Devices for the Elderly

 Problem: As people grow older, their bodies become frail.
 There are more than 32 million Americans aged 65 and above.
 The US Center for Disease Control had estimated that over 29 million elderlies had fallen in as recent as 2014, and nearly 7 million of these resulted in injuries.

-Impact: The project was a quarter finalist in the NYU Innovention challenge.
+Conclusion: The project was a quarter finalist in the NYU Innovention challenge.
 It also received a prototyping fund of $500.
 The research was shown in the NYU Tandon Research Expo.
-It was also shown during the New York Disability Day Parade 2017 through the Ability Project.
+It was also showcased during the New York Disability Day Parade 2017 through the Ability Project.

 To assess the issues faced by the users, every team member participated in an empathy exercise, where an assistive device was used for a day, and found out the difficulties in using them.
 The devices chosen were among the elderly people: cane, stationary walker, rollator, rolling walker, and hemi-walker.